Nine Elms, London, UK

 The US Embassy in London approved design plans for a new building in the Nine Elms area of Wandsworth on 23 February 2010.
 KieranTimberlake is the designer of the new embassy and its surrounding green spaces.
 The US Department of State’s Bureau of Overseas Buildings Operations chose the architects through an international competition.

 Comprising UK and US leaders in the fields of architecture, diplomacy and academia, the jury selected four firms for the final phase of the competition out of nine shortlisted designs.
-KieranTimberlake was chosen for its modern, secure and environmentally friendly architectural design.
+KieranTimberlake was chosen for its modern, secure and environment-friendly architectural design.
 The three other firms were Pei Cobb Freed & Partners, Richard Meier & Partners, and Morphosis Architects.

 The US Embassy has been located in Grosvenor Square, Westminster, since 1960.
-In October 2008, the embassy entered into a conditional agreement with Ballymore real estate developers to purchase a site for the new embassy in the Nine Elms area.
-The new embassy is being built on a five-acre site, south of the River Thames.
+In October 2008, the embassy entered a conditional agreement with Ballymore real estate developers to purchase a site for the new embassy in the Nine Elms area.
+The new embassy is built on a five-acre site, south of the River Thames.

 The selection of architects to design the new embassy began in November 2008.
 The objective for designers was to create a secure, welcoming, environmentally friendly and sustainable design for the building and site complex in the cityscape of London, which would appropriately represent the US in the UK.

 The Grosvenor Square embassy was designed by Eero Saarinen and sold to Qatari Diar in November 2009.

 The embassy building has been designed taking into consideration the urbanisation and redevelopment of the Nine Elms area.